svkucheryavski/pcv/Python/README.md

 Xpv, D = pcvpls(X, Y, ncomp = 20,  cv = {'type': 'ven', 'nseg': 4}, cvscope = 'local')
 ```

-File `demo.py`, which you can download from [GitHub repository](https://github.com/svkucheryavski/pcv/Python) contains a demo code based on *Corn* dataset from the [published paper](https://doi.org/10.1016/j.aca.2023.341096).
-See comments in the code for more details.
+Directory `demo`, which is available from [GitHub repository](https://github.com/svkucheryavski/pcv/Python), contains several files with dataset and demo code.
+Thus file `corn.csv` contains *Corn* dataset used in [the paper](https://doi.org/10.1016/j.aca.2023.341096) in Coma Separated Values format.
+File `demo.py` contains script with demo code and file `demo.ipynb` contains the same code but made as a Jupyter notebook.
+File `misc.py` contains several helper functions for the demo code, which are used in both the script and the notebook.

+Download all files and make sure all files are located in the same folder in order to run the code.

 The package code will be improved and extended gradually.
 If you found a bug please report using [issues](https://github.com/svkucheryavski/pcv/issues) or send an email.